jmharris903/Railscast-for-Roam-Research-Theme/readme.md

 This is my personal version of the classic Railscast code syntax theme that I've tweaked over the years.
 This version has been created to work with [Roam Research](https://roamresearch.com).

 ## How to install
 Install either [Stylus](https://add0n.com/stylus.html) or [Roam Toolkit](https://chrome.google.com/webstore/detail/roam-toolkit/ebckolanhdjilblnkcgcgifaikppnhba).
-Then copy and paste the .css file contents into the appropriate location.
+Then copy and paste the contents of the [RailsRoam.css](https://github.com/jmharris903/Railscast-for-Roam-Research/blob/master/RailsRoam.css) file into the appropriate location for the method you choose.

 ## Screenshot
 ![screenshot](https://github.com/jmharris903/Railscast-for-Roam-Research/blob/master/Rails%20Roam%20Screenshot.jpg)